-In 2016, the CFPB, the Federal Reserve, and Office of the Comptroller of the Currency amended the official interpretations for their regulations relating to special appraisal requirements for higher-priced mortgage loans that implement section 129H of the Truth in Lending Act (TILA).
-As memorialized in the final rule, the agencies will not adjust the exemption threshold in the regulations from the prior year if there is no annual percentage increase in the Consumer Price Index for Urban Wage Earners and Clerical Workers13
+The CFPB, the Federal Reserve, and Office of the Comptroller of the Currency amended the TILA official interpretations and commentary regarding adjusting the exemption threshold for higher-priced mortgage loans.
+The agencies will not adjust the threshold and calculation method from the prior year when there is no percentage increase in the Consumer Price Index.

-12 Title XI § 1125(d), 12 U.S.C. § 3354(d).
+&lt;sup>12 Title XI § 1125(d), 12 U.S.C. § 3354(d).